Let’s be honest.

 Now that you know the causes of car shaking, we’ll go over how to diagnose them.

-How To Diagnose A Shaking Car
+How to Diagnose a Shaking Car (5 Crucial Inspections)

-Here’s what a mechanic usually does:
+Here’s what they’ll usually do:

-1. Inspect And Balance The Tires
+1. Inspect and Balance the Tires

-2. Inspect The Brake Rotors
+2. Inspect the Brake Rotors

 3. Engine Inspection